-- VLAN RANGE> of the format: <startingVlanNumber>:<endingVlanNumber>.
-For example, -vlans 201:219. - The number of Controller nodes defaults to 3.
-If you have configured a different number of Controller nodes using assign\role, then be sure to pass the --controllers option and specify the number configured.
-See Assigning Node Roles on page 38. - If you specify 2 for the number of Compute nodes, then you must have assigned the compute role using the assign\role.py command to two or more nodes. - If you specify 3 for the number of Storage nodes, then you must have assigned the storage role using the assign\role.py command to three or more nodes. - You can specify an NTP time server by adding --ntp <NTP\SERVER\FQDN> to the deploy-overcloud.py command.
+- <VLAN_RANGE> of the format: <startingVlanNumber>:<endingVlanNumber>.
+For example, -- vlans 201:219. - The number of Controller nodes defaults to 3.
+If you have configured a different number of Controller nodes using assign_role, then be sure to pass the --controllers option and specify the number configured.
+See Assigning Node Roles on page 42. - If you specify 2 for the number of Compute nodes, then you must have assigned the compute role using the assign_role.py command to two or more nodes. - If you specify 3 for the number of Storage nodes, then you must have assigned the storage role using the assign_role.py command to three or more nodes. - You can specify an NTP time server by adding --ntp <SAH_PROVISIONING_IP> (the SAH node's provisioning IP address) to the deploy-overcloud.py command.
 If you do not specify a time server, then it will default to 0.centos.pool.ntp.org. - You can specify a deployment timeout by adding --timeout <MINUTES> to the deployovercloud.py command.
-If you do not specify a timeout, then it will default to 120 minutes. - You can specify the name of the Overcloud by adding --overcloud name <OVERCLOUD NAME> to the deploy-overcloud.py command.
+If you do not specify a timeout, then it will default to 120 minutes. - You can specify the name of the Overcloud by adding --overcloud_name <OVERCLOUD_NAME> to the deploy-overcloud.py command.
 Node names will be prepended with the Overcloud name and a dash. - For example, if your Overcloud is named rack42, then the first Controller node will be named rack42-controller-0.
 If you do not specify an Overcloud name, then the name will default to overcloud.
-In this case, the first Controller node will be named overcloud-controller-0. - Note: This enables you to distinguish Overcloud hostnames as belonging to one of multiple Ø Overcloud deployments in the node subscription section of the Red Hat customer portal. - You can specify whether you are using Dell Storage PS Series or SC Series as storage backends for OpenStack Block Storage (Cinder) by adding --enable eqlx or --enable dellsc to the deploy-overcloud.py command. - You can disable Cinder from using Ceph Storage RBD as a backend by adding --disable rbd to the deploy-overcloud.py command.
-This switch can be used in conjunction with -enable\eqlx and --enable\dellsc; if neither is used, then LVM storage will be used. - You can specify the assignment of Overcloud nodes' static IP addresses, as described in Static IP Addresses (Optional) on page 42, by adding --static ips to the deploy-overcloud.py command.
+In this case, the first Controller node will be named overcloud-controller-0.

+Note: This enables you to distinguish Overcloud hostnames as belonging to one of multiple Overcloud deployments in the node subscription section of the Red Hat customer portal.

+- You can specify if you are using SC Series as storage backends for OpenStack Block Storage (Cinder) by adding --enable_dellsc to the deploy-overcloud.py command. - You can disable Cinder from using Ceph Storage RBD as a backend by adding --disable_rbd to the deploy-overcloud.py command.
+This switch can be used in conjunction with -- enable_dellsc; if neither is used, then LVM storage will be used. - You can specify the assignment of Overcloud nodes' static IP addresses, as described in Static IP Addresses (Optional) on page 47, by adding --static_ips to the deploy-overcloud.py command.

-- You can specify the assignment of Overcloud nodes' static VIP addresses, as described in Static Virtual IP Addresses (Optional) on page 43, by adding -- static vips to the deployovercloud.py command. - · You can specify node placement, as described in Assigning Node Roles on page 38, by adding --node placement to the deploy-overcloud.py command. - You can obtain debug-level logging by adding --debug to the deploy-overcloud.py command. - Note: The deploy-overcloud.py command will take some time to complete, since it is installing all of the nodes in the OpenStack cluster.
-It can take approximately 60-120 minutes to complete depending on the options used above. - 4.
-Once the Overcloud has been successfully deployed, use the agent\fencing.sh command to enable fencing, which allows the system to detect and correct problematic nodes in the Overcloud.
+- You can specify the assignment of Overcloud nodes' static VIP addresses, as described in Static Virtual IP Addresses (Optional) on page 48, by adding --static_vips to the deploy-overcloud.py command. - You can specify node placement, as described in Assigning Node Roles on page 42, by adding --node_placement to the deploy-overcloud.py command. - You can obtain debug-level logging by adding --debug to the deploy-overcloud.py command.

+Note: The deploy-overcloud.py command will take some time to complete, since it is installing all of the nodes in the OpenStack cluster.
+It can take approximately 60-120 minutes to complete depending on the options used above.

+4. Once the Overcloud has been successfully deployed, use the agent_fencing.sh command to enable fencing, which allows the system to detect and correct problematic nodes in the Overcloud.
 It can also be used to disable fencing.
 The syntax is: